-California School of Management and Leadership Dean Dr. Rachna Kumar shares some insight on why data science is one of the sexiest jobs in the 21st century:
+California School of Management and Leadership Dean Dr. Rachna Kumar shares some insight on why data science is one of the sexiest jobs of the 21st century:

 Rachna Kumar, PhD Dean, California School of Management and Leadership

-Jobs in data science are indeed the “sexiest jobs in the 21st century”.
+Jobs in data science are indeed some of the “sexiest jobs in the 21st century”.
 I also believe these jobs are literally a powerhouse for delivering value to the businesses which employ graduates with data analytic skills.
-Why is there such a demand for data scientists?
+Why is there such interest in data scientists?
 One reason is that now we can collect tremendous amounts of data which have nuggets of unrecognized patterns and trends that can be utilized by businesses to fuel growth.
-Another reason is that a Data Scientist brings many a skill to bear on solving a business problem.
-This diversity of skills — analytical tools, holistic business understanding, environmental assessment, organizational context to name a few — is missing in a professional with more traditional degrees.
+Another reason is that a Data Scientist brings many skills to bear on solving a business problem.
+This diversity of skills — analytical tools, holistic business understanding, environmental assessment, organizational context to name a few — is missing in a professional with a more traditional degree.

-The California School of Management and Leadership MS in Data Analytics prepares students for exactly this job market.
-The curriculum teaches students the analytical tools such as Python, SQL, R. Additionally, there are two courses which teach students concepts in marketing, finance, and strategy.
+The California School of Management and Leadership MS in Data Analytics prepares students for this type of job market.
+The curriculum teaches students analytical tools such as Python, SQL, and R. Additionally, there are two courses which teach students concepts in marketing, finance, and strategy.
 These skills are complemented with visualization and communication skills using tools such as Tableau and Excel.
 Courses expose students to projects with real live data which can be applied to organizational contexts in their careers.

 How To Kickstart Data Science Career